library-data-platform/ldp/doc/Admin_Guide.md

 ### Creating a database

-Before using the LDP software, we have to create a database that will store the data.
+Before using the LDP1 software, we have to create a database that will store the data.
 This can be a local or cloud-based PostgreSQL database.